Table of Contents

 1. The drivetrain

 The type of vehicle you drive is a crucial factor in determining where to place your new tires.
-In every car, two particular tires wear faster, but it depends on the drivetrain.
+In every car, two tires wear faster, depending on the drivetrain.
 Feel the logic?
 Front-wheel drive cars are handled differently than rear-wheel drive vehicles.
 And, as a driver, you are responsible for your safety, as well as your passengers and the other road traffic participants.

 In general, if you have a front-wheel drive car, you should place your new tires in the front of your vehicle.
 Better tread depth on the front axle will give you greater control.